 Writer and Performer

 Vanessa Micale is a multidisciplinary artist who lives in Portland, Oregon.
-They are a mixed Uruguayan American Latina who creates across monikers and mediums as a poet, writer, singer-songwriter, musician and performer.
+They are a mixed Uruguayan American who creates across monikers and mediums as a bilingual writer, singer-songwriter, and performer.

-Vanessa is part of Literary Arts Writers in the Schools (WITS).
+Vanessa is part of Literary Arts Writers in the Schools (WITS) and has received support from RACC (Regional Arts and Culture Council).
 They are a Latinx in Publishing mentee (2023) and fellow of Anaphora Arts (2021), VONA (2018), and the Sou'wester Artist Residency program (2024).
 In 2024, they graduated with an MFA in Creative Writing from Randolph College as a Blackburn Fellow.
 They hold a BA in Creative Writing with honors from San Francisco State University.

 Vanessa is the founder of Poderosa Voz LLC.
 She offers coaching as a certified Resilience Toolkit facilitator and a range of topics for in person and virtual events as a workshop facilitator, public speaker, creative writer and performer.
 She is a 2018 ValorUS LEAP fellow for women of color in the movement to end gender-based violence.